The Solar Dream Lies on the Rooftop

 - Solar policies that are long term, consistent and can be easily implemented.

 - Large finance schemes are available for procurement of solar systems through banks or other financial institutions.

 - Consumers are fully aware of the service levels and actual economic benefits.

 - Well established solar service networks exist for Operation and Maintenance activities just like those for other high-end commodities.
 Reach out to leading rooftop solar company CleanMax for simplified solar power solutions.

 The way ahead

 Although the technology for rooftop solar systems is well proven, the market lacks sustainable business models.
-Commercial rooftop owners lack knowledge, information, and financial incentives to install these systems to optimal standards.
+Commercial and Industrial power consumers who have large rooftops may lack knowledge, information, and financial incentives to install these systems to optimal standards.

 So while concluding, it will be safe to state that rooftop solar space has huge potential, provided long term and consistent policies are created as well as enough financing avenues available.
 So the need of the hour is to have rooftop solar policies that are jointly developed by both central and state governments along with the private sector, to serve as win-win solutions for all stakeholders to encourage future segment growth.